rjohn0612/wintally/README.md

 nothing much to tell!
 I wanted to learn how to code and this is my first app and the only thing I could think of making.

 It's a 1 vs 1 score keeper.
 Great for games such as Chess, Checkers, Tic Tac Toe or a vast variety of 1 on 1 Card Games.
-Designed with fighting video games in mind it can be used as a tool to record offline sessions against your toughest opponents.
+Also designed with fighting video games in mind it can be used as a tool to record offline sessions against your toughest opponents.

 We live in a digital world now so who has time to look for pen and paper when you can just use an app!